-Are people still interested by which celebrity is and isn’t gay?
-The whole niche of ‘coming out’ stories satisfies that base need for titillation among the masses.
-But are there truly any real ‘coming out’ taboos left?
-How about a black male?
-Nah, not really taboo anymore.
+Are people still interested im which celebrity is and isn’t gay?
+The whole niche of ‘coming out’ stories does seem to satisfy a base need for titillation among the masses, but are there truly any real ‘coming out’ taboos left?
+How about a black male in the spotlight?
+No, not really.
 Then how about a black male, who also happens to be one of hip-hop/R&B’s rising stars?
 Hmm, maybe.

 Its testament to his musical talents that Frank Ocean’s coming out [via a very eloquent post on his tumblr], hasn’t drown out the praise for his brilliant debut album Channel Orange.
-The album isn’t officially released until next week (July 17th), but Ocean has uploaded the entire album here, on July 9th, allowing people a free listen before they part with their hard-earned cash.
+The album isn’t officially released until next week (July 17th), but Ocean uploaded the entire album here, on July 9th, allowing people a sample before parting with their hard-earned.

-The album is piercingly soulful; full of easy listening R&B tunes, and contains some of the sincerest lyrics any artist has produced in some time.
+The album is piercingly soulful; full of easy listening R&B tunes, and contains some of the sincerest lyrics any pop artist has produced in some time.
 What does come across is his ability — as an R&B performer — to unashamedly wear his heart on his sleeve.
 He jumps between jokey off-the-cuff conversational tones in one verse, to painfully candid the next.
-The vocals on each track ease you in, and are seamlessly weaved between the beats, never rushed—a habit many of his contemporaries find hard to shake.
+The vocals on each track ease you in, and are seamlessly weaved between the beats, never rushed, which is a habit many of his contemporaries find hard to shake.

-A native of New Orleans, Ocean’s talent belies his age, at 24 he already has an impressive list of credits, with hits written for Beyonce and Justin Bieber, collaborations with Jay Z and Kanye West, and an imminent appearance on Nas’ next album.
-A support slot on Coldplay’s upcoming European tour stands him in good stead to make a smooth transition straight into the mainstream music world.
+A native of New Orleans, Ocean’s talent belies his age, at 24 he already has an impressive list of credits, writing hits for Beyonce and Justin Bieber, and collaborating with Jay Z and Kanye West.
+There’s also an appearance due on Nas’ next album.
+A support slot on Coldplay’s upcoming European tour ensures a smooth transition into the mainstream.

-One thing that we’re not unsure of is that you’re going to be hearing a lot more of the name, Frank Ocean.
+One thing that we’re not unsure of is that you’re going to be hearing the name Frank Ocean, a lot more.